dedunu/tech/_posts/2020-02-11-terraform-error-locking-state.md

 ---
 layout: post
-title: Terraform: Error locking state
+title: "Terraform: Error locking state"
 ---

 If you have Terraform state locks.
 Sometimes cancelling terraform commands ungracefully might leave the state file locked.
 This is the error you would usually see if the lock is not released.